sampotts/plyr/readme.md

 Details borrowed from: [https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events)

 ## Embeds
-YouTube and Vimeo are currently supported and function much like a HTML5 video.
+YouTube, Vimeo and Wistia are currently supported and function much like a HTML5 video.
 Check the relevant documentation sections for any differences.

 Plyr references a custom version of the Vimeo Froogaloop API as Vimeo have neglected to maintain the library and there were bugs with their version.
-You don't need to worry about including your own versions of the Vimeo or YouTube JavaScript APIs.
+You don't need to worry about including your own versions of the Vimeo, YouTube or Wistia JavaScript APIs.

 The embed third party API's can be accessed through the `getEmbed()` API method.